elbywan/wretch/README.md

 # Motivation

-#### Because having to write two callbacks for a simple request is awkward.
+#### Because having to write a second callback to process a response body feels awkward.

 ```javascript
 // Fetch needs a second callback to process the response body